nmeum/depp/README.md

 # depp

-No frills static side generator for Git repositories.
+No frills static page generator for Git repositories.

 ## Motivation